Provisional Patent Template: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 While provisional patent applications are less formal than nonprovisional ones, your disclosure must still be as complete as possible if you want to secure a useful priority date.
 As such, if drawings are necessary to understanding your invention, be sure to include them in the provisional application.

 It's also acceptable to include photographs in your provisional patent application, even though regular utility patent applications aren't allowed to include them.
 Most lawyers recommend including marked up drawings as stand-ins for formally prepared drawings.
 Once the provisional application is converted to a nonprovisional applications, you will need to submit formal illustrations.

 If you need help with a provisional patent template, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.